4ommyx/RFM_model/README.md

 ## Project Objective

-The main goal is to segment customers based on the **RFM model**:
+The main goal is to segment customers based on the **RFM model**

 - **Recency** – How recently a customer made a purchase
 - **Frequency** – How often they purchase
 - **Monetary Value** – How much they spend

-These segments help businesses to:
+These segments help businesses to

 - Deliver **personalized promotions**
 - **Increase sales** through targeted offerings